CZ-NIC/knot-resolver/doc/config-debugging.rst

    :return: int (default: 5 minutes in meson's release mode, 0 otherwise)

-   If a proccess should be aborted, it can be done in two ways.
+   If a process should be aborted, it can be done in two ways.
 When this is set to nonzero (default), a child is forked and aborted to obtain a coredump, while the parent process recovers and keeps running.
 This can be useful to debug a rare issue that occurs in production, since it doesn't affect the